LukasVN/LukasVN/README.md

 - Video Game and Virtual Reality Development specialist.
 - Passionate about game development and programming.
 - Experienced primarily with Unity Engine and C#/.NET, currently expanding skills in Unreal Engine with C++.
-- Actively developing personal projects, preparing to a small game on Steam, and regularly participating in Game Jams.
+- Actively developing personal projects, learning new gamedev-related technologies and regularly participating in Game Jams.
 - Seeking a role in the game industry to grow and contribute.
 - Find all my socials here: [https://linktr.ee/LukkasVN](https://linktr.ee/LukkasVN)
 <br>